-Pay-per-click or PPC advertising is a form of online digital marketing in which advertisers only pay when their advert is clicked.
+You have secured the right domain name and you have a great website sorted, now it’s time to get traffic to your site and one of the ways to do that, is pay-per-click (PPC) advertising.
+PPC is a form of online digital marketing in which advertisers only pay when their advert is clicked.
 Every time the ad is clicked and someone is directed through the link to the advertiser’s chosen landing page, a fee is charged.

 What types of advertising can be paid per click?

-There are a wide range of options for online advertising that can be charged on a per click basis.
+There is a wide range of options for online advertising that can be charged on a per-click basis.

 Search engine adverts

 With the most widely used form of PPC advertising, paid search marketing, ads are positioned at the top of the search engine results pages (SERPs) and advertisers choose which search terms or keywords will trigger their adverts to be shown through an advertising platform such as Google Ads.

 Campaigns can be set up to show an advert to users who have searched for specified keywords that the advertiser has chosen as being relevant to the content of their website landing pages.

 Display advertising shows banners with images or text on websites that are about certain subjects and are relevant to particular audiences.
 The display ads redirect anyone who clicks on them through to your website, and each time a fee is charged, or they can also work on a “by impressions” basis – this means you are charged by how many people saw the ad, rather than how many people clicked on it.
 Advertisers use them to build traffic and brand awareness via third party websites that are relevant to their business.

 Social media advertising is also charged on a pay-per-click basis.
 On channels such as Instagram, Facebook, Twitter or YouTube, PPC ads can reach huge numbers of people who have a social media profile.